cortes-ciriano-lab/telomere_fusions/README.md

 - QCtest.fusions.QC.Rdata: R environment used in the computation (to be ignored by most of users).<br>

-## Step 5: middle sequence correction
+## Step 6: middle sequence correction
-This script aims to correct the middle sequences of the telomere fusions to better distinguish the juntion point between the forward (TTAGGG) and reverse (CCCTAA) repeats of the telomeres fused.<br>
+This script corrects the breakpoint sequences of the telomere fusions detected.
+The breakpoint sequence of a telomere fusion is the sequence flanked by the forward (TTAGGG) and reverse (CCCTAA) repeats.<br>

 ```R
 Rscript CollapseCorrectFusions.R --summary_file_collapsed QC/test.fusions.pass.collapsed.tsv --prefix Collapsed_results/test